 During high school, I spent a summer in Cambridge, MA, having enrolled in the Harvard University Graduate School of Design’s (GSD) Career Discovery program.
 The GSD is housed in Gund Hall, a modernist wedge-shaped building designed by Australian architect and GSD graduate Jon Andrews and opened 1972.
 To get from the studios to Harvard Square, we usually walked through Harvard Yard, home to some of the country’s oldest structures and the difference in architectural idiom was lost on none of us.
 Many of the buildings on the Yard date to the seventeenth century, and at the photographer’s golden hour, their original leaded glass windows shimmer magically.

 At UVA, we got to know the Lawn and the Rotunda, Jeffersonian architecture writ large, and we often visited and studied Monticello, arguably the first architect-designed American residence.
 Next time you have occasion to visit, please take special note of Jefferson’s triple-hung windows and the chain-driven simultaneously closing French doors.
 These meticulously preserved examples of 200-year-old wood windows and doors are simply extraordinary.
 Soon after college, I remember visiting friends in Siasconsett on Nantucket.
 The family home was at the very eastern tip of the island, about as far easterly as you can be and still be in the United States, and the 200-year-old wood ocean-facing windows were subjected to extreme salt and wind conditions.
 That summer, the sashes were brought down to the yard and we re-painted them.
-Perhaps with appropriate maintenance, they will last another hundred years.
+Perhaps with appropriate maintenance, they will last another two-hundred years.

 Graduate school brought me to Columbia University, a New York City campus designed by McKim Mead and White, with countless wood windows to study, even while enrolled in a school dominated by deconstructionism.
 Post-graduation, I joined the profession, and have had the opportunity to work on and restore numerous Landmark properties, in New York City and beyond.
 We’ve been fortunate to document and preserve and/or replicate windows dating back 250 years.